levshina/TypoCaus/README.md

 Levshina, Natalia.
 2013-.
 TypoCaus: a typological database of causative constructions.
 Leipzig University. https://github.com/levshina/TypoCaus

 The total size of the database exceeds 100 languages.
 I'm in the process of converting the data from a different format and uploading it language by language.
-Please feel free to contact me if you need the data urgently.

 This project has received funding from the Belgian research foundation F.R.S.-FNRS (2013-2015), as well from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n° 670985, since 2016).